interlay/interlay.github.io/docs/relayer/guide.md

 ### 3. Install the Relayer client

-Create a folder for your relayer and enter it:
+Create a folder for your Relayer and enter it:

 ```shell
 mkdir relayer && cd relayer
 ```

 ?> _TODO_ Add the link to the binary
-Download the relayer binary:
+Download the Relayer binary:

 ```shell
 wget https://github.com/interlay/polkabtc-clients/releases/download/0.6.1/staked-relayer